sgchun/nps/README.md

 7. **Validation phenotypes in PLINK phenotype format.** Similar to the training phenotype file format.
 Unlike the training cohort phenotype file, missing phenotypes (encoded by **-9**) are allowed in a validation cohort phenotype file.
 Samples with missing phenotypes will be simply excluded when evaluating the accuracy of prediction model.

 ## How to prepare training and validation cohorts for NPS
 We take an example of UK Biobank to show how to prepare training and validation cohorts for NPS.
-In principle, however, NPS can work with other cohorts as far as the genotype data are prepared in .bgen file format.
-To gain access to UK Biobank data, please see [UK Biobank data access application procedure](https://www.ukbiobank.ac.uk/).
+In principle, however, NPS can work with other cohorts as far as the genotype data are prepared in bgen file format.
+To gain access to UK Biobank, please check [UK Biobank data access application procedure](https://www.ukbiobank.ac.uk/).

 ### Using UK Biobank as a training cohort
 UK Biobank data consist of the following files:
 - **ukb_imp_chrN_v3.bgen**: imputed allelic for each chromosome chrN
 - **ukb_mfi_chrN_v3.txt**: information of markers in the bgen file
-- **ukb31063.sample**: bgen sample information file
+- **ukb31063.sample**: bgen sample information for the entire cohort

 Assuming that UK Biobank dataset is located in `<path_to_ukbb>/` directory, we first exclude SNPs with minor allele frequency < 5% or imputation quality (INFO) score < 0.4 by running the following:
 ```bash